MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

     |Policy1.2.msip |version 1.3 - 1.7|
     |Policy1.3.msip |version 1.8 and later|

-2. Rename the identified file to **Policy.msip**, and then copy it to the **%LocalAppData%\Microsoft\MSIP** folder on computers that have the Azure information protection client installed.
+2. Rename the identified file to **Policy.msip**, and then copy it to the **%LocalAppData%\Microsoft\MSIP** folder on computers that have the Azure Information Protection client installed.

 ## Hide or show the Do Not Forward button in Outlook